AviNoah/AviNoah/README.md

 # 👋 Hi, I'm Avi Noah!

 Welcome to my GitHub profile.
-I'm passionate about programming, networking, and security, with a keen interest in AI.
+I'm passionate about programming, web development, networking, and security, with a keen interest in AI.

 ## 🔍 About Me